NEXXTLAB/go-smarty-reader/README.md

 However the data stream in Luxembourg is encrypted using the AES128-GCM algorithm (see the [specification](https://www.nexxtlab.lu/download/453/)), which raises the barrier for anyone interested in their own energy consumption.
 This is where Go Smarty Reader comes into play: handling the serial connection, decrypting the Smarty telegrams, optionally publishing the measurements via MQTT, and with Golang as basis it easily compiles for different platforms.

-For additional information please visit our [blog post](https://www.nexxtlab.lu/smarty-dongle/) at NEXXTLAB
+For additional information please visit our [blog post](https://www.nexxtlab.lu/smarty-dongle/) at NEXXTLAB.

 ## Getting Started